crimsonredmk/go-dyn-dns/README.md

 Once your configuration file is ready, just run go-route53-dyn-dns.
 If successful, the following will be printed:

     Successfully mapped mysubdomain.mydomain.com to IP 55.44.33.22.

+# Running on Boot - Ubuntu 14.04 LTS #

+To run the script on boot once the network is up, create the file `/etc/init/go-route53-dyn-dns.conf` and paste these contents into it:

+    description "go-route53-dyn-dns"

+    start on net-device-up IFACE=eth0

+    script
+        /usr/local/bin/go-route53-dyn-dns
+    end script

+Remember to replace the location of `go-route53-dyn-dns`.